-PEGAS has registered its trademark and logos in key countries in Europe, the Americas, Africa and Asia in order to provide protection on the main international markets.
+PEGAS protects its trademark and logos in key Countries in Europe, the Americas, Africa and Asia in order to provide protection in the main international markets.

-The Company has one registered patent for a special nonwoven microfilament spunmelt material for hygiene products.
-PEGAS is also a co-owner of a patent for the treatment of nonwovens using atmospheric plasma.
-The patents are registered internationally for selected European countries.
+The Company has a Czech registered patent for a special nonwoven microfilament spunmelt material with high barrier properties and is a co-owner of a European patent for the treatment of nonwovens using atmospheric plasma.

 In addition, the Company has filed six patent applications since 2010.
-Three of these patent applications are the result of Company's proprietary research activities and the remaining three resulted from co-operation with key business partners.
-One of the patent applications is the outcome of research that received supported from the Czech Ministry of Industry and Trade.

-Each application has been filed in the Czech Republic.
-One of the patent applications relates to a specially treated medical nonwovens textile and it has already been granted a national patent, the remaining applications are pending.
-The Company has been gradually filing each application on the international level in order to cover its interests not only in Europe but also in Africa, Asia, America and in the Middle East.
+Three of these patent applications are a result of Company's proprietary research activities and the remaining three resulted from a co-operation with key business partners.
+One of the patent applications is an outcome of research supported by the Czech Ministry of Industry and Trade.
+Each application was filed first in the Czech Republic.
+One of the patent applications relates to a specially treated medical nonwoven textile and it has already been granted the above-mentioned national patent, the other applications are pending.
+The Company has been gradually filing each application at an international level in order to cover its interests not only in Europe but also in Africa, Asia, the Americas and in the Middle East.

 In cooperation with business partners, the Company files so called "sister applications" when a joint invention is divided into two independent patent applications based on the area of interest of both partners.
-For example, the patent for soft nonwoven textiles production is owned by PEGAS and the patent of baby diaper production containing the soft nonwoven textile is owned by a business partner.
-This way of co-operation enables the Company to stay in a close contact with research activities of its customers.
+For example, the patent for soft nonwoven textiles production is owned by PEGAS and the patent for baby diaper production containing the soft nonwoven textile is owned by a business partner.
+This way of co-operation enables the Company to stay in a close touch with research activities of customers.

-The Company is the owner of a utility design registered in the Czech Republic with a currently pending registration in Germany.
+The Company is the owner of a utility design registered in the Czech Republic and in Germany.